A new spin on the traditional library book club…

 March 8 – Forrest Gump by Winston Groom

-April 12 – Girl on the Train by Paula Hawkins
+April 12 – Girl on the Train by Paula Hawkins (Cancelled)

 A special thank you goes to Anne Switzer, assistant professor of information services and outreach librarian at Kresge Library, for inspiration for this project.
 Our Library Director attended Lit to Film Club at Oakland University for a number of years.